 Many established institutions have looked into these issues and have intensively addressed the implementation of ICT protection measures especially for SMEs.
 Over time, various guidelines and info sheets have been drawn up this way.
 These enable SMEs to proceed both efficiently and effectively.
 It is therefore highly recommended to draw on such tools.

-As an introduction to this subject matter, we would recommend the “Information security checklist for SMEs” by MELANI.
+As an introduction to this subject matter, we would recommend the “Information security checklist for SMEs” by NCSC.
 This very compact info sheet explicitly addresses Swiss SMEs and is meant to help them increase the information security of their system environment and inside their company network.